Dreaming381/Latios-Framework-Documentation/Core/Automatic Dependency Management Errors.md

 To do this, special internal `LatiosWorldUnmanaged` methods must be called before and after every system update.
 The method before the update checks for errors and then adds the system to the stack of currently executing systems.
+During the update, any accesses to a collection component will look at the top of the stack and fetch the system’s `SystemState.Dependency`, merging any tracked JobHandles into it.
 The method after the update then records the `SystemState.Dependency` and processes all the dependencies.
-Then it pops the executing system off the stack.
+Finally it pops the executing system off the stack.

-These special systems are called automatically by the following:
+These special methods are called automatically by any `ComponentSystemGroup` update inside a `LatiosWorld` and when performing `OnNewScene()` callbacks.

--   Directly in the `ComponentSystemGroup` `OnUpdate()`
-    -   SuperSystem
-    -   RootSuperSystem
-    -   FixedSimulationSystemGroup
-    -   LatiosWorldSyncGroup
-    -   PreSyncPointGroup
--   Via Custom IRateManagers
-    -   InitializationSystemGroup
-    -   SimulationSystemGroup
-    -   PresentationSystemGroup
--   Before and after `OnNewScene()` callbacks
--   Manually via user via `SuperSystem.UpdateSystem()`

 Prior to the first of these methods being called, all accesses to collection components and the sync point are untracked.
 This allows setup in `OnCreate()` on the main thread to work without any extra overhead.

-Accesses in all other contexts are tracked via `LatiosWorldUnmanaged`, but a `JobHandle` will not be automatically fetched for these dependencies.
+Accesses outside of these systems are detected via `LatiosWorldUnmanaged`, but a `JobHandle` will not be automatically fetched for these dependencies.
 It is up to the user to provide `JobHandles` in these contexts, or else errors will occur.